guild-st-isidore-TO/fabrica-virtualis/README.md

 This implementation allows users to tweak configurations as necessary.
 For customizing how these modules fit together, adding their own to the cluster, etc.

+For more information, please see [FAVI Modules](static/design/favi-module.md)

 ## DATA MODELS

 **FAVI** is designed to handle the following file types:

 ![FAVI data models](./static/design/favi-data-models.svg "FAVI data models")

+For more information, please see [FAVI Data Models](static/design/favi-data-models.md)